robotology/realsense-holder-calibration/README.md

 |<p align="center"> <img src=https://user-images.githubusercontent.com/9716288/99807903-6c4fc300-2b40-11eb-9856-4725f4e541b7.png width="150"> </p> | <p align="center">  <img src=https://user-images.githubusercontent.com/9716288/101136146-3107c680-360d-11eb-808d-3b109b9579d5.png width="150"> </p> |

 Please check the intrinsic parameters of your camera, and eventually change them, before using these configuration files.

+### Module `realsense-holder-publisher`

+1. Copy the template `yarpmanager` application from `<package_install_dir>/share/ICUBcontrib/templates/realsense-holder-publisher.xml` to e.g. `.local/share/yarp/applications`
+2. Import the context of this package using `yarp-config context --import realsense-holder-publisher`
+3. The local configuration file `.local/share/yarp/context/realsense-holder-publisher/config.ini` will contain:
+   - the robot name
+   - the desired updae period of the module
+   - the eye version of the robot
+   - (optional) the absolute path to the calibration matrix file (produced by the module `realsense-holder-calibration`)

+If the path of the calibration matrix file is not provided, the module will search for it in ``.local/share/yarp/context/realsense-holder-publisher/eMc.txt`.

 ## How to prepare